Australian native police: Attacks at Miriam Vale, Eurombah and Hornet Bank

-After an aboriginal ambush at Miriam Vale near Gladstone, it was determined that Curtis Island (like Fraser Island previously) was a safehaven for natives that should be breached.
-2nd Lieutenant R. G. Walker organised a seaborne punitive expedition that included several troopers, 2nd Lieut.
-W. D. T. Powell and local squatters J. Landsborough and Ranken.
-The mission was a failure and despite shooting two Aboriginal people in a canoe, Curtis Island was deemed dangerously populated.
+After an aboriginal ambush at Miriam Vale near Gladstone, it was determined that Curtis Island, like Fraser Island previously, was a safe haven for natives that needed to be breached.
+2nd Lieutenant R. G. Walker organised a seaborne punitive expedition that included several troopers, 2nd Lieutenant W. D. T. Powell, and local squatters J. Landsborough and Ranken.
+The mission was a failure and, despite shooting two Aboriginal people in a canoe, Curtis Island was deemed dangerously populated.

-On the Dawson River at Eurombah station 2nd Lieut.
-Ross with local squatter Boulton carried out several punitive missions killing at least 10 Aboriginal people.
-Trooper desertions continued to be a problem in this area and containment of aboriginal resistance was problematic.
+On the Dawson River at Eurombah station 2nd Lieutenant Ross, with local squatter Boulton, carried out several punitive missions, killing at least 10 Aboriginal people.
+Trooper desertions continued to be a problem in the area and the containment of aboriginal resistance was problematic.
 A large attack on Eurombah station resulted in the deaths of six station workers.
 Officers Ross, Powell and E. N. V. Morisset led subsequent deadly punitive raids.
-Ross was suspended due to neglect of duty for allowing the Eurombah attack to occur.
+Ross was suspended, due to neglect of duty for allowing the Eurombah attack to occur.

 Not long after, on 27 October 1857, a combined Aboriginal offensive on neighbouring Hornet Bank station resulted in the death of eleven settlers.
 This was, at the time, the largest loss of life suffering by European settlers in conflicts on the Australian frontier and with the concurrent Indian Rebellion being brutally suppressed, the military response was merciless.
 Officer W. D. T. Powell was the first Native Police officer to arrive and immediately tracked down and killed at least eight Aboriginal people.
 Multiple punitive missions conducted in the subsequent months under Powell, Carr and Moorhead killed at least 70 Aboriginal people.
 These shootings were blatantly indiscriminate with W. D. T. Powell reporting shooting down three unarmed Aboriginal women while they were running away.

 In addition to the official government Native Police response, there were at least three other private militias formed in the Dawson River area to conduct wholesale killings of Aboriginal people.
 The first was the private native police formed by ex-commandant Frederick Walker.
 This group consisted of ten ex-Native Police troopers which conducted missions as far south as Surat.
 The second was the so-called "Browne's" death squad that consisted of a posse of twelve local squatters which killed around 90 Aboriginal people.
 The last was the group associated with William Fraser, who had most of his family killed in the Hornet Bank massacre.
 This group killed around 40 Aboriginal people, some of which were buried beside a lagoon on Juandah creek.